George Dreyfus: Early life and orchestral career

 Dreyfus was born to a Jewish family in Elberfeld, Wuppertal, Germany.
 He was the younger of two sons born to Alfred Dreyfus and Hilde Ransenberg.
 Growing up, his family had what he described as "pots of money, cars, Kindermädchen [nannies] and holidays in Switzerland and Czechoslovakia".
 However, due to the Nazi persecution of Jews, the family was forced to move to Berlin in 1935 and then left Germany entirely.
 He and his brother arrived in Melbourne in July 1939 and began attending boarding school; his parents followed in December.

 At Melbourne High School, Dreyfus conducted the school choir and played clarinet in the school orchestra.
 He enrolled in the Melbourne Conservatorium of Music as a bassoonist, and then in 1948 toured for a year playing Italian opera with the J. C. Williamson touring orchestra.
 Dreyfus subsequently played for several years in the house orchestra of His Majesty's Theatre, Perth.
-He joined the Melbourne Symphony Orchestra in 1953, where he played until 1964.
-He was reputedly fired from the orchestra by Clive Douglas.
+He joined the Melbourne Symphony Orchestra as a bassoonist in 1953, where he played until 1964.
+He was reputedly fired from the orchestra by the Australian conductor and composer Clive Douglas.
 A grant enabled him in 1955 to continue his studies at the Imperial Academy of Music in Vienna, where he was taught by Karl Öhlberger.